fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 })
 ```

-There are two middleware, the first called <i>tokenExtractor</i> is the same as the one used by the note-generating route, i.e. it places the decoded token in the request-olio field <i>decodedToken</i>.
-The second in sequence middleware <i>isAdmin</i> checks if the user is admin, and if not, the request is set to 401 and an appropriate error message is returned.
+There are two middleware used, the first called <i>tokenExtractor</i> is the same as the one used by the note-generating route, i.e. it places the decoded token in the request-object field <i>decodedToken</i>.
+As the second middleware <i>isAdmin</i> checks whether the user is admin and if not, the request is set to 401 and an appropriate error message is returned.

-Note how the route handler thus has <i>two middlewares</i> chained together, both of which are executed before the actual route handler.
-It is possible to chain an arbitrary number of middleware to a request.
+Note how <i>two middlewares</i> is chained together to the router, both of which are executed before the actual route handler.
+It is possible to chain middleware to the connection of requests an arbitrary number.

-The middleware <i>tokenExtractor</i> is now moved to <i>util/middleware.js</i> because it is used from multiple locations.
+The middleware <i>tokenExtractor</i> is now moved to <i>util/middleware.js</i> as it is used from multiple locations.

 ```js
 const jwt = require('jsonwebtoken')